-See the Interagency Airspace Coordination Guide.
+See the NWCG Standards for Airspace Coordination.
 "Documentation of Contacts Requesting Deconfliction of Airspace by the Military."

 Local dispatch centers are responsible for coordinating with military units for deconfliction of Special Use Airspace (SUA) and Military Training Routes (MTRs).
 The GBCC, upon request from a local dispatch center, may assume this responsibility and/or assist local units.